There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

 Write a Letter Explaining How You Manage Your Crohn’s

-Okay, we are serious on this one.
+Okay, we are serious about this one.
 We have seen cases time and again where someone wrote a letter explaining what they were doing to manage a chronic health condition.
 Then the underwriter turns around and improves their rating!
 Go figure.

-Keep it as detailed (but on topic) as possible.
-It isn't guaranteed to help, but it won't hurt.
+Keep it as detailed (but on the topic) as possible.
+It isn’t guaranteed to help, but it won’t hurt.